bennybenjaman/sysconf/README.md

 make runall         # do the 3 above
 ```

-**WARNING**: these are settings to my system setup, so don't try this at home!
+**WARNING**: these are my personal system settings; your tastes may differ so
+be aware!